jennyfothergill/hpc-intro/_episodes/12-cluster.md

 This may show only your user ID, but there are likely several other people (including fellow learners) connected right now.

-> ## Dedicated Transfer Nodes
->
-> If you want to transfer larger amounts of data to or from the cluster, some
-> systems offer dedicated nodes for data transfers only.
-The motivation for
-> this lies in the fact that larger data transfers should not obstruct
-> operation of the login node for anybody else.
-Check with your cluster's
-> documentation or its support team if such a transfer node is available.
-As a
-> rule of thumb, consider all transfers of a volume larger than 500 MB to 1 GB
-> as large.
-But these numbers change, e.g., depending on the network connection
-> of yourself and of your cluster or other factors.
-{: .callout}

 The real work on a cluster gets done by the _compute_ (or _worker_) _nodes_. compute nodes come in many shapes and sizes, but generally are dedicated to long or hard tasks that require a lot of computational resources.